-The sheer magnitude and complexity of the climate crisis can leave many people feeling helpless and apathetic.
+Despite the warnings, many feel crippled by the magnitude and complexity of the climate crisis.
 Why bother giving up beef if BP is drilling for more oil?
-What’s the point in cutting back on air travel when airlines run empty flights just to keep their airport slots?
+What’s the point in cutting back on air travel when China is building more coal plants?

-Anyone asking themselves such questions following the UN’s latest warning about the climate crisis may be cheered by research published earlier this year.
-Commissioned by The Jump, a grassroots environmental group, it found that citizens have direct influence over 25-27 per cent of the emissions savings needed by 2030 to avoid climate chaos.
-In other words, people have more agency over the global heating than they might think.
+Anyone asking themselves such questions may be cheered by research commissioned by The Jump, an environmental organisation.
+It found that citizens have direct influence over 25-27 per cent of the emissions savings needed by 2030 to avoid climate chaos.
+In other words, people have more agency than they might think.

 The Jump’s research was carried out by academics at Leeds University, in collaboration with the global engineering firm Arup and the C40 group of world cities.
 It found that making dietary changes is the single biggest thing people can do to reduce emissions, followed by giving up fast fashion.